ldsands/UsefulCodeSnippets/OtherSoftware/Linux/LinuxPrograms.md

 ## Arch Based Distros

-- I use yay rather than pacman to install AUR packages
+- I use yay rather than pacman to install arch and AUR packages
     - A useful command that can tell you information about a package that is installed.
 For example it is useful if you want to know what it depends on or what depends on that package. `yay -Qi ceph-libs` In this example ceph-libs is the package name.
+    - The `yay -Yc` command removes any unused programs installed via pacman/yay
 - For configuring Logitech Devices you can use [Solaar](https://pwr-solaar.github.io/Solaar/)
     - You should install this from extra on the Arch repository
     - There is a Flatpak application that appears to work but I cannot get it to recognize devices (I suspect some combination of Arch, bluetooth and Flatpak is causing the issue)